-In this post, you’ll learn how to rent and buy housing in Cuenca Ecuador.
+In this post, you’ll learn how to rent and buy property in Cuenca Ecuador.
 This is a guest post by an American expat living in Cuenca since 2007.

-How to Rent or Buy Housing in Cuenca
+How to Rent or Buy Property in Cuenca, Ecuador

 How can you find property to rent or buy in Cuenca?